nemo-nesciam/ChatGPT-Intel-Sourcing-Agent-Prompt/README.md

 By using this Intel Sourcing Agent, analysts can streamline their intelligence collection process, ensuring quick recognition of relevant information and efficient data organization for better analysis and decision-making.

+For more details, you can also check out the Intel Sourcing Agent on the [OpenAI GPT Store](https://chatgpt.com/g/g-HcFHDwAdM-intel-sourcing-agent).